rithik2812/CODTECH-task2/README.md

 ## Overview of the project

-## Project: Pedictive modeling with classification
+## Project: Predictive modeling with classification

 ## Objective: The objective of this project is to buid predictive models using a dataset.